 Harvard Law and Economics Discussion Paper No. 906

 90 Pages Posted: 10 Apr 2017

 Date Written: June 1, 2017

 An important milestone often reached in the life of an activist engagement is entering into a “settlement” agreement between the activist and the target’s board.
 Using a comprehensive hand-collected data set, we analyze the drivers, nature, and consequences of such settlement agreements.
-We identify the determinants of settlements, showing that settlements are more likely when the activist has a credible threat to win board seats in a proxy fight and when incumbents’ reputation concerns are stronger.
-Consistent with incomplete contracting, face-saving benefits and private information considerations, settlements commonly do not contract directly on operational or leadership changes but rather on board composition changes.
-Settlements are accompanied by positive stock price reactions, and they are subsequently followed by changes of the type sought by activists, including CEO turnover, increased payout to shareholders, and a sale or a going-private transaction.
-We find no evidence to support concerns that settlements enable activists to extract significant rents at the expense of other investors by introducing directors not supported by other investors or by facilitating “greenmail.”
-Our analysis provides a look into the “black box” of activist engagements and contributes to understanding how activism brings about changes in its targets.
+Settlements are more likely when the activist has a credible threat to win board seats in a proxy fight and when incumbents’ reputation concerns are stronger.
+Consistent with incomplete contracting, face-saving benefits and private information considerations, settlements commonly do not contract directly on operational or leadership changes sought by the activist but rather on board composition changes.
+Settlements are accompanied by positive stock price reactions, and they are subsequently followed by changes of the type sought by activists, including CEO turnover, higher shareholder payouts, and improved operating performance.
+We find no evidence to support concerns that settlements enable activists to extract rents at the expense of other investors.
+Our analysis provides a look into the “black box” of activist engagements and contributes to understanding how activism brings about changes in target companies.

 Keywords: Corporate governance, hedge fund activism, activist settlements

 JEL Classification: G12, G23, G32, G34, G35, G38, K22